TeamHypersomnia/rectpack2D/README.md

 		rr.h += rect_padding_amount;

 		if (const auto n = packing_root.insert(rr, true)) {
-			n->readback(rr, result_size);
+			// This will properly expand result_size,
+			// and write the x and y of where the rectangle was placed, to rr.
+			// It will also flip the rectangle's dimensions if so was required by the insertion. n->readback(rr, result_size);

 			rr.w -= rect_padding_amount;
 			rr.h -= rect_padding_amount;
 		}
 		else {
 			// A rectangle did not fit.
-			break;
+Do what you like. break;
 		}
 	}